Exemocaro/Scientific-Claim-Verifier/README.md

 # Scientific Claim Verifier

+Full code for the Master Thesis **"Development of a Language Model-Based Framework for Credibility Assessment and Verification of Scientific Claims"** by **Mateus Pereira**.
 A framework for automated verification of scientific claims using Large Language Models and proposition-based retrieval.
 Made in Python.
 Uses langchain and fastapi.

 ## Quick Start